khulnasoft-lab/gopkg/docs/vendor.md

 * Each instance of a package, even the same package at the same version, in the directory structure will be in the resulting binaries.
 If everyone stores their own dependencies separately this will quickly lead to **binary bloat**.
 * Instances of a type created from a package in one location are **not compatible** with the same package, even at the exact same version, in another location.
 [You can see for yourself](https://github.com/mattfarina/golang-broken-vendor).
 That means loggers, database connections, and other shared instances won't work.

-Because of this Glide flattens the dependency tree into a single top level `vendor/` directory.
+Because of this Gopkg flattens the dependency tree into a single top level `vendor/` directory.
 If a package happens to have some dependencies in their own `vendor/` folder the `go` tool will properly resolve that version.

 ## Why Use A `vendor` Directory?